dhh1128/kila/samples/scriptures/a-of-f.md

 en | kila
 --- | ---
-2 We believe that men will be punished|vi kred k d punivy d anta for their own sins, | fo soved pek, and not for Adam’s transgression. | n no fo
+2 We believe that men will be punished|vi kred k d punivy d ant for their own sins, | fo soved pek, and not for Adam’s transgression. | n no fo